 The lists shall be changed at the end of each game.
+The such so shier bo ter off walkits the the lists the black is out.
+VX

 The game shall be called on scoring an ace or putting a hand out.
+And the same color at here of the